Q: If I graduate in December 2018, am I eligible to compete in the program?

 Q: Will my business need to be based in New York State?

 A: This is not a requirement, but many of the judges have a preference for growing in state businesses.
+Your company will need to be incorporated (DBA, LLC, etc.) to receive prize money.

 Q: If I win the Business Plan Competition, how do I claim my prize money?